 When dealing with word stress, it’s beneficial to draw attention to the differences in stress patterns in word families.
 When dealing with a topic, choose a group of words which can easily be categorized according to their stress.
 For example, if you are teaching occupations, you can choose the following word families and their stress patterns:

 photo photograph photographer

-The students can complete the table in their notebooks or it can be done as a class activity by sticking the words on the whiteboard.
+The students complete the table in their notebooks or it can be done as a class activity by sticking the words on the whiteboard.

 You are probably familiar with Bingo, so there should be no need to explain this simple game.
 For this version, the words in the Bingo grids can either be stress patterns (oO or oOo) or words which correspond to the same stress patterns as the words chosen by the teacher.
 In other words, the teacher calls out happiness, the students tick off Ooo or teenager.

 Write the vocabulary words you would like to revise on the board in a grid.
 Divide the class into teams.
 The teams take turns to choose a word.
-Then they have 2 minutes (or whatever time limit you want) to write the number of syllables and stress pattern of the word.
-They also need to pronounce the word correctly.
+Then they have 2 minutes (or whatever time limit you want) to write the number of syllables and the stress pattern of the word.
+They need to pronounce the word correctly.
 To up the difficulty level, you can ask them to provide another word with the same stress pattern.

 Word stress may seem like a simple, and even insignificant, aspect of pronunciation but it is crucial for accurate pronunciation and effective communication.
 When planning your lessons, don’t forget to include activities like these to practise word stress in the EFL classroom.